mia-platform/public-pipelines/docs/gitlab-templates.md

 ## SAST.gitlab-ci.yml

 In the [`SAST.gitlab-ci.yml`](../gitlab-ci/base/SAST.gitlab-ci.yml`) file there are all the import for the static security control of the pipelines.
-Is separated only for easier mantenability.
+It is separated only for easier maintainability.

 ## Jobs

-The main part of the pipelines tempaltes are implemented inside the jobs folder, inside that folder you can find various files that create the jobs you can use to compose your pipelines.
+The main part of the pipeline templates are implemented inside the jobs folder, inside that folder you can find various files that create the jobs you can use to compose your pipelines.

 - [docker](./jobs-templates.md#docker)